Angeldude/concurrency-practice/README.md

 ### Writing Ruby code and concurrency

-My attempt at learning concurrency.
+My attempt at learning concurrency, and mine as well.